 Many scenes, including a stunning castle, in the movie were filmed in Dublin and Wicklow County, Ireland.
 While the rest of the movie takes place in New York City, those Irish landscapes are what makes you want to rewatch the film again and again.

 8. The Medallion (2003)

 Ireland looks very different in action movies, especially those where Jackie Chan plays a main character.
 Thus, along with some stunning sceneries from Ireland, China, and Thailand, The Medallion includes lots of action, fighting, and mystery.

 9. Leap Year (2010)

 After my trip to Ireland, I couldn’t wait to go back to this incredible country.
 But since it wasn’t possible, I focused on exploring Ireland through movies.
 Leap Year was the first picture I watched at that time.
 Filmed in many regions of Ireland, this romantic comedy goes far beyond mere landscapes of the country.
 It dives deeper into Irish culture, including its many superstitions, customs, and traditions.

 10. P.S.
 I Love You (2007)

 Another beautiful love story, P.S.
 I Love You was filmed in New York City and County Wicklow, Ireland.
 And similar to Laws of Attraction, Ireland bestows its healing power upon the main character, Holly.
 It helps the woman to move forward after her husband dies.
-Traveling to Ireland through such beautiful movies further strengthen your love of the country, its people, and culture.
+Traveling to Ireland through such beautiful movies further strengthen your love for the country, its people, and culture.